pete88b/storage_tools/README.md

 ### ... or a few lines of python

-You can import the storage tools module, create a client and download your dataset.
+Just import the storage tools core module, create a client and download your dataset.

 ### You don't put secret keys in your code

-Secret keys live in their own files and the storage tool client knows how to find them.
+Secret keys live in their own files and storage tools knows how to find them.

 ### Datasets are version controlled